 VAT: domestic reverse charge for building and construction services

-HMRC have announced that this change will be delayed by a year until 1st October 2020
+On 5 June 2020 HMRC have announced that this change will be delayed by a further 5 months until 1st March 2021

 The new VAT reverse charge will apply to businesses registered for VAT and which supply or receive standard or reduced rate services that are reported under the Construction Industry Scheme.